BharatxSharma/Alarm-clock/README.md

 # Alarm-clock
-It is Alarm clock which be run on browser.
+It is Alarm clock which will run on browser.